 Where to stay

 Accommodation in Venice is notoriously expensive and AirBnb is a serious problem for locals.
 It’s worth doing research properly on where to stay.
 I chose the brilliant Ca’ San Rocco, a gorgeous old hotel in San Polo, only five minutes from the train/bus stations but in a beautifully quiet area of the city.
 The room was big, which I imagine would please any angry American reviewers on TripAdvisor (seriously, I’ve never seen one say a room wasn’t too small).
-I paid around £73 a night, so not ridiculously cheap in the grand scheme of the world, but an absolute steal for Venice and for the quality.
+I paid around £73 a night.
+So it’s not ridiculously cheap in the grand scheme of the world, but an absolute steal for Venice and for the quality.
 Also, breakfast is served on a lovely little outdoor terrace if it’s a nice day.
 The best thing about this is the resident cat will come out to join you!
 He’s really cute and made my stay 42,987x better.

 How to get around